 According to Quentin Fottrell, a well-known education columnist from Marketwatch, nearly 4 out of 5 students work part-time, and this means that 80 percent of students balance work and studies.
 The most popular reason for them to work is to avoid racking up more debt while in school and earn some pocket money for daily spending.
 Succeeding at both studies and work is undoubtedly difficult, so many students often perform poorly and experience more fatigue.

-This is a crucial factor that does not get the needed scholar attention, says Martin Jameson, a Public Relations Manager from Aussiewriter writing agency.
+This is a crucial factor that does not get the needed scholarly attention, says Martin Jameson, a Public Relations Manager.
 If the school does not provide sufficient opportunities for students to communicate with the educators outside the classroom, such as through the university website, they might become fairly isolated in their efforts to master the subject.

 Technology can be the best friend of a student but also their great adversary.
 According to Rudgers Today, the students who cannot stop texting and browsing the Internet even at night perform poorer than their counterparts that use technologies moderately.
 Students were sleepier during the classes and absorbed less knowledge.
 Besides, staying up late disrupted their natural rhythm, which also impacted performance.